Get instant quote

 Source: McMaster

-Aluminum 6061 is one of the most cost-effective choices for metal prototypes thanks to its low material cost and excellent machinability.
+Aluminum 6061 is among the most cost-effective options for CNC machined metal prototypes due to its low material cost and excellent machinability.

-Metals with higher machinability, such as stainless steel 303 and C360 brass, generally cost more and are better suited to larger production runs.
-At scale, economies of scale apply because faster cycle times and shorter machining offset the higher material cost.
+Metals with high machinability, such as 303 stainless steel and C360 brass, generally cost more and are better suited to larger production runs in CNC machining.
+At scale, faster cycle times and shorter machining offset the higher material cost.

-For plastics, ABS, nylon, and POM (Delrin) are priced similarly to aluminum 6061, but they are more difficult to machine, which can increase overall cost.
-PEEK is a high cost material and should be specified only when its performance is essential.
+For plastics, ABS, nylon, and POM (Delrin) are priced similarly to aluminum 6061, but they are more difficult to machine, which can increase overall CNC machining cost.
+PEEK is a high-cost material and should be specified only when its performance is essential.

 To minimize cost:

-• Choose a material with a low raw material cost, especially for low-volume orders.
+• Select a material with low raw material cost, especially for low-volume orders.

 12. Avoid multiple surface finishes

 Surface finishes improve the appearance and environmental resistance of CNC machined parts, but they add cost.
-Specifying multiple finishes on the same part increases cost further because it requires extra steps, such as masking.
-For a summary of finish options and benefits, see our article on CNC surface finishes.
+Specifying multiple finishes on the same part increases cost further because it requires extra steps such as masking.
+For a summary of finish options and benefits, see our CNC surface finishes article.

 To minimize cost: